attainu-nightingale/nightingale-course-module/assignments/README.md

 ### Day 5
 Implement given an array which is a max Heap [27, 15, 24, 9, 13, 7, 3], write a new function to insert the element and write a function to delete the element.

+## Week 17
+### Day 1
+Extend last question to delete any element from the heap.
+Given an element, find it's index and delete from the heap and heapify the tree.